Charged With An OWI? Our La Porte OWI Defense Attorneys Will Protect Your Rights.

 In the state of Indiana, the OWI/DUI laws are written in a way that even if you are not feeling the effects of a high, simply having any trace amounts of a drug in your system and you are operating a motor vehicle, it is a possible drug crime and can be cause for a DUI charge.
 This is serious because THC and other schedule I or schedule II drugs can remain in your system for weeks.

 If you have been charged with an OWI or a DUI for operating a motor vehicle under the influence of drugs or alcohol, an experienced criminal defense attorney can help protect your rights and protect your freedom.
-Our lawyers at Rodriguez Law are former prosecutors.
+Our lawyers at Rodriguez Law Firm, Inc. are former prosecutors.
 They know how a prosecutor will prepare the case against you and they will know how best to defend it.

 Do You Need A DUI Lawyer?
 Call Us For A Free Consultation.